About Me - My Core Value is: Living an authentic life.

 “I have resisted labeling and being labeled all my life, but if you insist upon labeling me, you may say that I am trans-gifted.” – from this story –

-I am the passion, the push and the persuasive power—and the founding provider of the Duke Department of Endocrinology Gender Medicine Clinic, which we launched January 3, 2018.
+Prior to retirement December 31, 2018; I was the passion, the push and the persuasive power—and the founding provider of the Duke Department of Endocrinology Gender Medicine Clinic, which launched January 3, 2018.

-I am a clinician in the Department of Hospital Medicine at Duke Regional Hospital, and an Adjunct Associate Professor for teaching Duke PA students.
+Prior to retirement December 31, 2018; I was the senior clinician in the Department of Hospital Medicine at Duke Regional Hospital, and an Adjunct Associate Professor for teaching Duke PA students.

 Achieved my Masters’ in Clinical Leadership (MHS-CL) from Duke School of Medicine in 2007.